Earth Sciences (ESCI)

 Credits: 4

 Remote sensing provides insight to spatial and temporal aspects of environmental and Earth systems.
 Students will examine digital image processing techniques, different sensor and platform technologies, and new trends and frontiers in remote sensing science.
 Weekly laboratory exercises build upon conceptual knowledge, data processing skills, and development of programming skills.
 Applied research questions and projects will use Google Earth Engine.
 Hyperspectral, lidar, and unmanned aerial systems will be presented.
-Prereq: Undergraduate Science Course.
+Course in earth sciences or natural resources required.

 Grade Mode: Letter Grading